koenderks/rcityviews/README.md

 ### Creating the map

-Second, once you have obtained the name of the city you want to view or have specified a new city, you can use the `cityview()` function to create a `ggplot2` object.
+Second, once you have obtained the name of the city you want to view or have specified a location of a city, you can use the `cityview()` function to create a `ggplot2` object.
 Use the `zoom` argument to zoom in on your city (e.g., `zoom > 1`, decreases computation time) or zoom out of your city (e.g., `zoom < 0.5`, increases computation time).

 ```r
 p <- cityview(name = "Amsterdam", zoom = 1) # or cityview(name = city)